 Article by Pierre Zarokian.

 Yelp is turning up the heat on businesses it says are manipulating its “natural flow of reviews” on the site.
-It’s vowing vengeance against two groups the company says are abusing its rules: reputation management organizations that promise to fix Yelp reviews, and the businesses that hire them.
+It is vowing vengeance against two groups the company says are abusing its rules: reputation management organizations that promise to fix Yelp reviews, and the businesses that hire them.

 Not only will the company issue consumer alerts, Yelp’s program designed to flag businesses that violate its terms, they say they will demote search rankings too.
 This all sounds like pretty serious stuff, so let’s dig into what Yelp is really saying here.

-We first became aware of this through a letter directed to my office.
-I’ve pasted the letter in its entirety below:
+We first became aware of this through an email directed to my office.
+I’ve pasted the email in its entirety below:

 Yelp wants to make this about fairness, saying that it is only trying to protect the reputation of businesses that earn their reviews the hard way.
 Frankly, this is a blatantly hypocritical stance to take considering the way the company harasses businesses into buying into its advertising.

 As a business owner, you’re essentially at the mercy of Yelp.
-It pulls publicly accessible information about you, without your consent, assigns you an arbitrary score based on “users” it will fight hard in court to obscure, and charges you money to improve your standing in its search.
-If you don’t pay them, other users who do pay them will get customer attention, sometimes even on your business page.
+It will create a business profile for you, without your consent, that you can never opt out of.
+Then, it assigns you an arbitrary score based on “users” it will fight hard in court to obscure, and charges you money to improve your standing in its search.
+There have been numerous lawsuits claiming that If you don’t pay them, your positive reviews would get filtered and negatives would not.
+Although Yelp has successfully fought back and claimed that their algorithm, not manual interference, is to blame.

 Yelp is running into the same problem Google ran into once SEO became a real industry: the market has created a secondary industry that capitalizes on the algorithm.
 Yelp can try and retaliate by citing businesses and making demotions, but this is a problem they created for themselves.